tatmanblue/ironbar/docs/WORK.md

 ### To completion Steps
-1. Nodes validate and approve ledger
+1. Nodes validate and approve ledger (partially done)